vikcher/onlineshopping/README.md

 - The authorization tokens for users should have a timeout value.
 This can be possible if they are stored in Redis or Memcached.
 This is presently not implemented.
 - Using Jackson library for Java for JSON parsing from Objects to Java can make requests and responses much easier.
 - Adding a guest checkout feature
+- Adding pagination for requests such as view products, so that only a certain number of items can be retrieved per request.
+This optimizes bandwidth usage and performance

 References
 ==========